 • Delete: The index deletion process is added for UB-tree.
 The main procedure of index deletion is similar to that of index insertion.
 That is, obtain the transaction information, fill in the xmax column (The B-tree index does not maintain the version information so that the deletion operation is required.), and update active_tuple_count on pages.
 If active_tuple_count is reduced to 0, the system attempts to recycle the page.

-• Update: For Ustore, data update operations on UB-tree index columns are different from those on Astore.
-Data update includes index column update and non-index column update.
-The following figure shows the processing of UB-tree data update.
+• Update: In Ustore, data updates require different processing on UB-tree index columns compared to Astore.
+Data updates include index column updates and non-index column updates.
+The following figure illustrates the UB-tree processing during data updates.

 The preceding figure shows the differences between UB-tree updates in index columns and non-index columns.